yherxx461/weekend-salary-calculator/README.md

 Employee Salary Calculator

-# Weekend Challenge: JS Salary Calculator

-Your task is to create an application that records employee salaries and adds salaries up to report monthly costs.

 ## Requirements:

 * This application should have a form with five inputs that collect a new employee's *first name, last name, ID number, job title, annual salary*.